 These substances, along with antioxidants, help reduce oxidative stress, which is the main cause of vision problems.

-Knowing the range of anti-cancer properties attributed to green tea, we can assume that cancer would have become a much easier burden for our society if our ancestors would continue drinking green tea instead of replacing it with black tea.
+Knowing the range of anti-cancer properties attributed to Tea Polyphenols, we can assume that cancer would have become a much easier burden for our society if our ancestors would continue drinking green tea instead of replacing it with black tea.
 But the situation is not irreversible.
 Tea lovers who have the curiosity to explore new possibilities will be pleasantly surprised by the look of green tea, its taste that calms thirst, and its reduced caffeine content (four times less caffeine than black tea).

 So green tea is much more than a simple ingredient of a balanced diet designed to prevent disease: it can become the “soul” of such a diet, a symbol of the ease and pleasure of taking a daily dose of anticancer compounds, in a calm, simple and natural way.